Cossacks: Modern-day Cossack identity

 Ethnic, or "born" (prirodnye), Cossacks are those who can trace, or claim to trace, their ancestry to people and families identified as Cossack in the Tsarist era.
 They tend to be Christian, practicing as Orthodox Christians or Old Believers; though there are growing numbers of Rodnovers, especially among Ukrainian Cossacks.

 Others may be initiated as Cossacks, particularly men in military service.
 Such initiates may be neither ethnic Slavs, nor Christian.
 Not all agree that such initiates should be considered Cossack.
 There is no consensus on an initiation rite or rules.

 In other cases, individuals may wear Cossack uniform and pass themselves off as Cossack, perhaps because there is a large ethnic Cossack population in the area and the person wants to fit in.
 Others adopt Cossack clothing in an attempt to take on some of their mythic status.
 Ethnic Cossacks refer to the re-enactors as ryazhenye (ряженые, or "dressed up phonies").

 Because of the lack of consensus on how to define Cossacks, accurate numbers are not available.
 According to the Russian Census of 2010, 67,573 people identify as ethnic Cossack in Russia.
 Between 3.5 and 5 million people associate themselves with the Cossack identity in Europe and across the world.

 Organizations

 Americas

 The Cossack Congress in America unites the Cossack communities of the North American Continent.
-It has branches in the U.S., in Canada and in Colombia.
+It has branches in the U.S., Canada, and Colombia.